Time Off: Planned and Unplanned

 It could be illness, injury, or an unexpected event that makes it impossible to get to the gym.
 But all lifters are left wondering:

 How much will I lose?

-If you've been hitting the weights hard for 10 plus years, non-stop, and have built a very stable foundation of strength and size, it will stay with you a lot longer than if you built your physique over one year.
+If you've been hitting the weights hard for 10 plus years, and have built a very stable foundation of strength and size, it will stay with you a lot longer than if you built your physique over one year.
 Gains made quickly are lost quickly.

 He stopped training for 5 years or so.
 When he got back into it, it only took him 2 or 3 months until his strength was back up to 90% of previous levels.

 He lost 40% of his strength and about 10 pounds of muscle during that 8 months, which is very fast, and it took him 7 months to reach and exceed his previous level.

 Another factor relates to the type of training you do.
 The more "neural" your training is, the faster you lose strength.
-For example, if you're training almost exclusively with sets of 1-3 reps, you will lose strength more rapidly than someone who trains mostly with higher reps.
+For example, if you're training almost exclusively with sets of 1-3 reps, you'll lose strength more rapidly than someone who trains mostly with higher reps.

-After a layoff of 2-3 weeks, you might lose 5-10% of your strength, but you won't be losing much muscle mass (if at all) and the loss of strength will be mostly due to lost neural adaptations.
-Once you go past 3 weeks, though, it's quite possible to lose muscle mass, but the rate at which you lose it is highly variable.
+After a layoff of 2-3 weeks, you might lose 5-10% of your strength, but you won't be losing much muscle mass, and the loss of strength will be mostly due to lost neural adaptations.
+Once you go past 3 weeks, it's possible to lose muscle mass, but the rate at which you lose it is highly variable.